Why is film photography popular?

 So here’s why people like film photographs…

 Unlike digital cameras, film doesn’t recreate a scene, it records it.
 When light hits the surface of film, it reacts with silver crystals, leaving behind a physical imprint.
 The light that touched someone’s face, or the mountainside at sunset, is the same light that changed the chemistry of the film.
-It’s literal.
-It’s tangible.
+It’s literal and authentic.
 It’s unrepeatable.

 Digital cameras are brilliant in their own way, but they work very differently.
 They measure light in pixels, then use math and software to recreate the image.
 That information is reconstructing what it thinks it saw.
-It’s a replica, not an actual moment.
+It’s a replica of a moment, but not an actual moment imprinted tangibly.

 Both digital and film have their benefits and uses, but with film, you’re not just getting an image.
 You’re looking at a real life moment that actually happened, etched by light onto a piece of celluloid.

-Humans are made for connection and to experience emotions and moments of their lives.
-Film is the only medium that can do that in an honest, raw and authentic way, and people are attracted to that.
+Humans are made for connection and long to experience the emotions and moments of their lives.
+Film is the only art medium that can capture those emotions and moments in an honest and authentic way.
+People are attracted to that!

-As AI has become more of a thing, I’ve seen a lot of photographers worry and complain about AI.
-And somewhat for good reason!
-But the funny thing is that the way a digital camera is a computer with certain coding, that then registers the information it’s fed, and then creates the image… that isn’t all that different than how AI works!
+As AI has become more of a commonplace thing, I’ve seen a lot of photographers worry and complain about it’s presence and use in the realm of art and creativity; somewhat for good reason!
+But the ironic thing to note here: a digital camera is a computer with certain coding, that then registers the information it’s fed, and then creates the image.
+That isn’t all too different than how AI works if we’re being honest!

-So if you’ve been wondering why the world has made its way back to film and is obsessed with it - this is why.
-Film has the ability to capture something real, and in a period of time where it’s become more and more difficult to understand what is fake and what isn’t, film is a return to authenticity and truth.
+So if you’ve been wondering why the world has made its way back to film and is obsessed with it, this is the reason: Film has the ability to capture something real, and in a period of time in the world where it’s become more and more difficult to understand what is fake and what isn’t, film is a return to authenticity and truth.